 In Germany, the project to fit DB Cargo's entire fleet of freight cars with whisper brakes was completed late in 2020.
 During the past few years, we have fitted older cars with quiet, composite brake blocks and purchased new cars that already have this feature.

-By 2025, we will have replaced all of DB Long-Distance's diesel-powered switching locomotives with eco-friendly, low-noise hybrid switchers.
-Similarly, all electric main-line locomotives hauling DB Cargo Deutschland's freight trains will feature quiet brake systems by 2025, and certain diesel locomotive classes will be retired from the company's fleet by 2030.
+By 2025, we will have replaced all of DB Long-Distance's diesel-powered shunting locomotives with eco-friendly, low-noise hybrid switchers.
+Similarly, all electric main-line locomotives of DB Cargo Deutschland's freight trains will feature quiet brake systems by 2025, and certain diesel locomotive classes will be retired from the company's fleet by 2030.